Energy company reviews

 Article 24 of 34

 Robin Hood Energy

 Robin Hood Energy is a not-for-profit energy company owned by a local authority.
-It claims 'to do things differently’ - so is Robin Hood right for you?
+It claims 'to do things differently’ – but is Robin Hood right for you?

-It has recently begun selling only tariffs that are backed by 100% renewable electricity.
-There is a range of different tariffs, fixed and variable, including pay-as-you-go tariffs and ones only for Nottingham residents.
-Some of them are very competitive.
+Since 2019, Robin Hood Energy has only sold tariffs backed by 100% renewable electricity.
+It sells a range of tariffs, fixed and variable, including pay-as-you-go tariffs and ones only for Nottingham residents.
+Some of them are competitively priced.

-Prepayment meter customers can get emergency credit if your meter runs out at a time when you cannot get to a shop to top up.
+Prepayment meter customers can get emergency credit if your meter runs out at a time when you can't get to a shop to top up.

 You can find out how Robin Hood Energy's prices compare with your current deal – use Which?
 Switch to find the cheapest gas and electricity.

 Robin Hood Energy score breakdown

 Below, we highlight more details about Robin Hood Energy’s scores from our latest survey.
 Scroll down to find out what Robin Hood Energy's customers really think of it, including how accurate and clear its bills are, and whether it offers value for money.